 Cross over Point Nepean Rd and walk down the cul-de-sac to Sorrento Sailing Club – you should now be able to see the ocean ahead.
 Follow the downhill path to the left of the sailing club’s entrance, which will bring you out on Sorrento Front Beach.

-6. Sorrento Front Beach to Sorrento Town Centre
+6. Sorrento Front Beach

 This is my favourite part of the walk.
 Head west and wander all the way along Sorrento’s beautiful crescent-shaped front beach, dipping your toes in the crystal clear water or maybe stripping off for a heavenly swim in the calm bay.
 See if you can spot any fish underneath Sorrento Long Pier and watch the ferries sailing to and from Queenscliff in the distance.